gerardpc/eigenfaces/README.md

 faces from the `data` folder, and then perform the following steps:

 1. Calculate SVD of the data matrix (i.e. the matrix whose columns are the flattened images).
-2. Calculate the eigenfaces by multiplying the right singular vectors with the data matrix.
+2. The eigenfaces are the left singular vectors of the data matrix, reshaped to the original image size (i.e., unflattened).
-3. Project the faces onto the eigenfaces.
+3. Project new faces onto the eigenfaces.